quintuple-lained/TheWandgame2025/README.md

 ## SWITCHES AND KEYCAPS ##

 Switches

 I highly recommend the Choc v1 Silent switches, such as [Nocturnal](https://keeb.supply/products/nocturnal-low-profile-switches) or [Twilights](https://keeb.supply/products/twilight-low-profile-switches).
 If you prefer heavier springs and a bit of tactile feedback but don’t need silence, [Sunset](https://keeb.supply/products/sunset-low-profile-switches) switches are an excellent choice.
 As for the rest of the Choc v1 lineup, I wouldn’t bother—they’re not worth considering.

 Keycaps

 My go-to choice is standard [MBK](https://keeb.supply/products/mbk-keycaps) keycaps, but personal preference always plays a role.
 For your setup, you’ll need:

 - 30x 1U keycaps for the alpha keys (or 28x 1U and 2x 1U homing keycaps)
 - 4x 1.5U and 2x 1U convex keycaps for the bottom row

+Check with your local vendor, they’re in stock almost everywhere these days.
+A great way to test switches and keycaps is by attending meetups, there might be an active community near you.

 ## FIRMWARE - QMK AND VIAL ##